Reno veterinary care!

 The doctors and staff have continued what Dr. Soule started since inception.
 GVH provides numerous services, including physical examinations, surgeries, sevoflurane gas anesthesia, dentistry, radiology, in-house laboratory (as well as access to a complete list of laboratory tests through a regional laboratory), technologically advanced monitoring of patients, preventative medical programs, vaccinations and a pharmacy.
 GVH is always striving to improve the opportunities for advanced services with knowledge of the newest procedures and the purchase of new technology.
 All of these services are provided with compassion for the patient, excellent customer service to the client, a sense of integrity from our staff, and the medical knowledge that you would expect for your family member.

-Appointments are scheduled every 30 minutes and surgeries and dentals are performed Tuesday, Wednesday and Friday from 9:00 am – noon.
+Appointments are scheduled every 30 to 45 minutes and surgeries and dentals are performed Tuesday, Wednesday, Thursday and Friday.
 GVH makes every attempt to prevent long wait times, but emergencies do not happen around a doctor’s schedule.
 If your animal has an emergency, please give us a call and then bring your animal down immediately.
 We will quickly assess your animal and if needed fit treatment into our schedule.
 Please note, there will be an additional emergency fee in these cases.

 In case of an after-hours emergency, please call the Animal Emergency Center, where a licensed veterinarian is always on staff.
 Their phone number is (775) 851-3600.